Low Income Climate Action Tax Credit

 - For information on how to pay a balance owing, see benefit repayments or contact the CRA at 1-800-959-1953

 Claiming the Credit

-You or your spouse or common-law partner can apply for the low income climate action tax credit when you file your T1 Income Tax Return with the CRA.
+For the 2007 to 2013 tax years, you or your spouse or common-law partner can apply for the low income climate action tax credit when you file your T1 Income Tax Return with the CRA.
 On page 1 of your return, check the "Yes" box in the GST/HST credit application area.

 If you have a spouse or common-law partner, be sure to complete the information concerning your spouse or common-law partner in the Identification area on page 1.
 Include his or her net income, even if it is zero and enter his or her social insurance number.

 To receive the credit for your children under the age of 18, they must be registered for the Canada Child Tax Benefit (CCTB).
 If your children are not registered for the CCTB, complete the Canada Child Benefits Application form (RC66) or use the Apply for child benefits online service on the CRA's My Account.